jeffersonmwanaut/Zana/README.md

 <h1>Welcome <?= $firstName ?>!</h1>
 ```

-Then, create a controller that renders the view and the template and passes to it the needed variables:
+Then, create a controller that renders the view and the layout and passes to it the needed variables:

 ```php
 // src/MyModule/Controller/MyController.php